LeeDoor/game_webserver/docs/http_api.md

 _/api/game/enqueue_

 #### **function description**
-to start a game, you need to add yourself to the queue. you will be added to queue to search for an opponent by this api function execution. call wait_for_opponent immediately after that.
+To start a game, you need to add yourself to the queue.
+You will be added to queue to search for an opponent by this api function execution.
+Call wait_for_opponent immediately after that.

 #### **request body example**
-body must be empty
+Body must be empty

 #### **responses**
 * `200 OK`